Skip to main content

 Non-Course Requirements

-No more than two SPAN courses conducted in English will be counted towards the major in Spanish.
+No more than a total of two SPAN and/or LLC courses conducted in English will be counted towards the major in Spanish.

 Continuation Standards